swiftlang/swift/docs/proposals/UnifiedFunctionSyntax.rst

 the ``NSURL`` method ``+bookmarkDataWithContentsOfURL:error:`` will come into Swift as::

-  class func bookmarkDataWithContents(ofURL(bookmarkFileURL): NSURL, inout error: NSError) -> NSData
+  class func bookmarkDataWithContents(ofURL bookmarkFileURL: NSURL, inout error: NSError) -> NSData

 However, one can provide a different mapping with the ``method_name`` attribute::